portal-hq/PortalSwift/README.md

 ALCHEMY_API_KEY = ALCHEMY_API_KEY
 REVERSE_URL = REVERSE_URL
 GDRIVE_CLIENT_ID = GDRIVE_CLIENT_ID
+ENV = prod // staging
 ```

+> If you want to switch to point to staging.
+Change the ENV variable in your Secrets.xcconfig to be staging.

 The info plist and main debug configuration file is already configured to import these values directly into the app.